π Canis Majoris (pi Canis Majoris)

 π Canis Majoris is a variable and double giant star in the constellation of Canis Major.

 π Canis Majoris visual magnitude is 4.68.
-Because of its moderate brightness, π Canis Majoris should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, π Canis Majoris should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.